lightninglabs/lightning-api/source/rest/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
-node | [LightningNode](#lightningnode) | * An individual vertex/node within the channel graph.
+node | [LightningNode](#lightningnode) |  An individual vertex/node within the channel graph.
 A node is connected to other nodes by one or more channel edges emanating from it.
-As the graph is directed, a node will also have an incoming edge attached to it for each outgoing edge. num_channels | int64 | total_capacity | string |
+As the graph is directed, a node will also have an incoming edge attached to it for each outgoing edge. num_channels | int64 | The total number of channels for the node. total_capacity | string | The sum of all channels capacity for the node, denominated in satoshis. channels | [array ChannelEdge](#channeledge) | A list of all public channels for the node.

 ## NodeUpdate